wishonia/wishonia/public/docs/human-ai-cooperation.md

    - Once approved, the changes are merged into the main branch of the repository.

 **6. Continuous Learning and Adaptation:**
-   - The AI learns from human feedback and decisions made on issues and pull requests, refining its future contributions and analyses.
+   - The Project Manager Agent learns from human feedback (thumbs up and down votes) and decisions made on issues and pull requests, refining its future contributions and analyses.
    - Human participants also gain insights from AI-generated data and recommendations, enhancing their decision-making processes.

 **7. Documentation and Transparency:**